For many years, Germany has been one of the most popular expat destinations in Europe, but living in Germany also comes with its challenges.

 + PRO: Low cost of living

-Overall the cost of living in Germany is on par with the rest of Western Europe.
-Basic needs such as food, electricity, internet and clothing are all relatively affordable.
-Barring the city centres of Munich and Frankfurt, even accommodation is relatively cheap depending on where one chooses to live.
-Compared to coastal cities in the US and other major European countries, Germany is relatively affordable.
+Overall, the cost of living in Germany is on par with the rest of Western Europe.
+Basic needs such as food, electricity, internet, and clothing are all relatively affordable.
+Barring the city centres of Munich and Frankfurt, even accommodation is relatively cheap, depending on where you choose to live.
+Germany is relatively inexpensive compared to coastal cities in the US and other major European countries.

 - CON: Extreme tax deductions

-The biggest con of living in Germany is the high amount of tax that is deducted from a worker’s pay.
-Depending on an expat's salary, income tax can be as high as 40 percent of their income.
-The upside of these high taxes is the fact that it allows many subsidies, free education and free healthcare.
+The biggest con of living in Germany is the high tax deducted from a worker’s pay.
+Depending on your salary, income tax can be as high as 40 percent of your income.
+The upside of these high taxes is that they allow many subsidies, including free education and healthcare.

 Working in Germany